swc-uiuc/wrangling-genomics/_episodes/02-trimming.md

 second variable in our loop and is defined by adding `_trim.fastq` to the end of our input file name.
 Use `{}` to wrap the variable so that `_trim.fastq` will not be interpreted as part of the variable name.
 In addition, quoting the shell variables is a good practice AND necessary if your variables have spaces in them.
-For more, check [Bash Pitfalls](http://mywiki.wooledge.org/BashPitfalls).
+For more, check [Bash Pitfalls][bash_pitfalls].
 There are no spaces before or after the `=`.

 Go ahead and run the for loop.
 It should take a few minutes for